 Live streaming demonstrations

-As businesses see a decrease in cash flow, inevitably they will start to look at ways of becoming more efficient.
+As businesses see a decrease in cash flow, they will inevitably start to look at ways of becoming more efficient.
 Businesses will have to look at their existing outgoings and take serious cost cutting measures to survive into the new year.